-Sumner Regional Medical Center's Postgraduate Year One (PGY-1) Residency Program is a one-year hospital-based program designed to prepare well-trained clinical pharmacists for generalized clinical pharmacy practice.
+Sumner Regional Medical Center's PGY-1 residency program is a 52-week hospital-based program designed to prepare well-trained clinical pharmacists for generalized clinical pharmacy practice.
 Each resident will be able to optimize the outcomes of our patients, support our health-system's recruitment needs, and advance the profession of pharmacy.

 - Pharm.D. degree from ACPE accredited College of Pharmacy

 - Letter of Intent/Personal Statement

 - 3 Letters of Recommendation primarily from clinical preceptors or faculty

 - Antimicrobial Stewardship

 - Transitions of Care

 - Staffing every 3rd weekend (August – June)